transcelerate/ddf-home/index.md

 - 2021.11.16 - [DDF Introduction Webinar (Recording)](https://www.youtube.com/watch?v=pfTI7aBMv0Y)
 - 2021.09.09 - [DDF Press Release](https://www.businesswire.com/news/home/20210909005612/en/TransCelerate-BioPharma-Commences-Collaborative-Development-of-a-Novel-Digital-Data-Flow-Solution-for-Study-Start-Up)

-## Getting Started
+## Getting Started with DDF

-There are several components to the DDF initiative.
-Whether DDF is new to one person or for others who want to dive right in, guidance has been provided to support different types of stakeholders and level of understanding regarding DDF.
+The DDF initiative has several components.
+TransCelerate has provided guidance both to people new to DDF and to people who want to dive right in.
+This guidance ensures support is available to different types of stakeholders with different levels of understanding about DDF.

 Click [Getting Started](getting-started.md) for more details.